 14. In 2003, Argentina began emerging from the recession.
 GDP grew at a rate of 9 per cent in 2004 and 9.2 per cent in 2005.
 Domestic demand made a negative contribution to the growth of GDP during the period 1999-2002, with a sharp contraction in private consumption and an even more rapid decline in investment (Table I.2).
 Domestic demand was mainly affected by the severe fall in income that followed the depreciation of the peso, as well as by high interest rates and a domestic credit crunch.
 From 2003 onwards, domestic demand steadily recovered.
 The behaviour of investment, which outstripped the rate of growth of GDP, was particularly dynamic.
-The private investment rate recovered and even surpassed its pre-crisis levels, reaching 21.5 per cent of GDP in 2005.
+The private investment rate recovered and even surpassed its pre-crisis levels, reaching 21.7 per cent of GDP in 2006.

-- 15. The unemployment index rose considerably between 1998 and 2002, when it stood at more than 18 per cent.
-Since then, with the return of growth, employment has risen, and the unemployment rate fell to 10.2 per cent in the second quarter of 2006.
+15. The unemployment index rose considerably between 1998 and 2002, when it stood at more than 18 per cent.
+Since then, with the return of growth, employment has risen, and the unemployment rate fell to 8.7 per cent in December 2006.
 According to the authorities, the employment rate in 2006 was the highest in recent years.
-Real wages fell during the crisis period, with nominal wages increasing by less than inflation; in the private sector the fall in real wages ended in 2003.
-However, public sector wages continued falling in real terms until 2005. - 16.
-The 1998-2002 recession resulted in a general deterioration in well-being: per capita GDP shrank considerably in terms of its US dollar value between 1998 and 2002, after which it rebounded.
-The financial crisis of 2001-2002 led to a considerable worsening of the social indicators which, however, have improved significantly with the economic recovery and with the implementation of employment promotion and other income policies; the percentage of the population living below the poverty line fell from 57 per cent in 2002 to 33.8 per cent in 2005.
+Real wages fell during the crisis period; in the private sector the fall in real wages ended in 2003.
+However, public sector wages continued falling in real terms until 2005.

+16. The 1998-2002 recession resulted in a general deterioration in well-being: per capita GDP shrank considerably in terms of its US dollar value between 1998 and 2002, after which it rebounded.
+The financial crisis of 2001-2002 led to a considerable worsening of the social indicators which, however, have improved significantly with the economic recovery and with the implementation of employment promotion and other income policies; the percentage of the population living below the poverty line fell from 57 per cent in 2002 to 26.9 per cent in the second half of 2006.
 According to the authorities, the alleviation of poverty is the Government's first priority.